Daily Deal Site Offers, A Merchant’s Perspective

 In service industries, there can also be increase in job dissatisfaction among employees, particularly those whose income relies on tips.
 Customers will frequently base tips not on what the cost of the food would have been without the discount, but on what they actually paid.
 In many cases, customers used only the value of the coupon with, ordering no extra additions, and left no tips.
 If they did, they were well below what is appropriate for the service provided.
 In essence, employees find themselves also forced to offer their labor at a discount.

-The important thing for merchants to consider before accepting an offer from a Daily Deal site is to view the whole picture and determine if it fits with the image, business model, and financial reality of the business.
+The important thing for high risk merchants to consider before accepting an offer from a Daily Deal site is to view the whole picture and determine if it fits with the image, business model, and financial reality of the business.
 If the sales are going to come at a loss, the question becomes, can the business absorb that loss?
 Do the benefits outweigh the cost?
 While the information and analysis provided by the site may be impressive, a merchant is strongly advised to do their own research, in regards particularly to how similar businesses have fared.
 While there is a place for these kinds of offerings, they are not something to be taken lightly.

 Posted in Uncategorized | Leave a comment